ben145/HotelMotelHolidayInn/README.md

   Polish and complete request system.
 (Polish)

 <b>DevTeam Sprint goal #3</b>:
-  Slide that double skeleton into some skin and coiffe that hair
+  Slide that double skeleton into some skin (expand current features with more nuanced functionality) and coiffe that hair (make interface more user friendly with print statements)

 </blockquote>